dwinney/veneziano-pipi/README.md

 Toolkit for plotting and fitting pion-pion scattering amplitudes.

-To install and use features in the core program simply clone and/or unpack and in main directory use 'make'.
+To install and use features in the core program simply clone and/or unpack and in main directory use ``make``.

 Requires a working distribution of ROOT to both compile and use.
 Tested only with ROOT 6.12.06.